-Douglas Henck (Hong Kong)
+Douglas Henck (USA)

-Mr. Henck is the CEO of AEGON Asia.
+Mr. Henck was the CEO of AEGON Asia.
 He had previously worked as President, Sun Life Financial Asia and as a member of the corporation’s senior executive team.
 During his five years there, reported earnings increased over 30% per year and reported sales figures even faster: by 2005, fully 1/3 of Sun Life Financial’s worldwide individual life insurance sales were being generated in Asia.

 Prior to joining Sun Life Financial, Mr. Henck was Senior Vice President of the AIG Life Division of the American International Group from 1997 to 2000.
 Prior to that, he spent 23 years with the U.S.-based Aetna, Inc., the last ten years as the senior executive in Asia working out of the regional headquarters in Hong Kong that he started in 1987.
 Mr. Henck joined Aetna in 1974 after graduating with a B.S.
 (Mathematics) degree from Rensselaer Polytechnic Institute in New York.
 Mr. Henck qualified as a Fellow of the Society of Actuaries in 1978.